openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-throughput/advanced_throughput_options.rst

 .. note::

-   When playing with :doc:`dynamically-shaped inputs <../dynamic-shapes>`, use only the streams (no batching), as they tolerate individual requests having different shapes.
+   When playing with :doc:`dynamically-shaped inputs <../../dynamic-shapes>`, use only the streams (no batching), as they tolerate individual requests having different shapes.

 .. note::

-   Using the :doc:`High-Level Performance Hints <high-level-performance-hints>` is the alternative, portable and future-proof option, allowing OpenVINO to find the best combination of streams and batching for a given scenario and a model.
+   Using the :doc:`High-Level Performance Hints <../high-level-performance-hints>` is the alternative, portable and future-proof option, allowing OpenVINO to find the best combination of streams and batching for a given scenario and a model.

 Number of Streams Considerations
 ++++++++++++++++++++++++++++++++

 * Select the number of streams that is **less or equal** to the number of requests that the application would be able to run simultaneously.
-* To avoid wasting ../../../about-openvino/additional-resources, the number of streams should be enough to meet the *average* parallel slack rather than the peak load.
+* To avoid wasting resources, the number of streams should be enough to meet the *average* parallel slack rather than the peak load.
 * Use the `ov::streams::AUTO <groupov_runtime_cpp_prop_api.html#doxid-group-ov-runtime-cpp-prop-api-1gaddb29425af71fbb6ad3379c59342ff0e>`__ as a more portable option (that also respects the underlying hardware configuration).
 * It is very important to keep these streams busy, by running as many inference requests as possible (for example, start the newly-arrived inputs immediately):